 When resigning, it’s important to maintain good working relationships with your former employer and colleagues.
 You may need a reference or recommendation when looking for another job in the future.

-Having a good relationship with your superior means a better chance of getting a positive reference or recommendation when you need one.
+A good relationship with your superior means a better chance of getting a positive reference or recommendation when needed.
 Likewise, many employers ask for personal references during the application process.
 A previous coworker makes a great reference!

 How to Handle Counteroffers

 If you receive a counteroffer during the meeting or anytime afterwards, weigh your options.
-Before accepting, ensure that it addresses the reasons you want to resign in the first place.
+Before accepting, ensure that it addresses the reasons you want to resign.

 Increased pay is tempting.
 But, given enough time, staying in a problematic work environment won’t compensate for the increase.